min-Fan/linkol_event_frontend/README.md

-# kol-agent-project-dapp
+# linkol_event_frontend

-this is kol agent project dapp
+this is kol project event frontend